Mhm0ud/CloudFormation_Templates/README.md

 4. check `I acknowledge that AWS CloudFormation might create IAM resources with custom names`, and `I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND`
 5. Create stack.

+or, you can use it with gitub action.